fluxcd/flux/site/fluxctl.md

       --k8s-fwd-labels stringToString   Labels used to select the fluxd pod a port forward should be created for.
 You can also set the environment variable FLUX_FORWARD_LABELS (default [app=flux])
       --k8s-fwd-ns string               Namespace in which fluxd is running, for creating a port forward to access the API.
 No port forward will be created if a URL or token is given.
 You can also set the environment variable FLUX_FORWARD_NAMESPACE (default "default")
   -t, --token string                    Weave Cloud authentication token; you can also set the environment variable WEAVE_CLOUD_TOKEN or FLUX_SERVICE_TOKEN
-  -u, --url string                      Base URL of the flux API (defaults to "https://cloud.weave.works/api/flux" if a token is provided); you can also set the environment variable FLUX_URL
+  -u, --url string                      Base URL of the Flux API (defaults to "https://cloud.weave.works/api/flux" if a token is provided); you can also set the environment variable FLUX_URL

 Use "fluxctl [command] --help" for more information about a command.
 ```